A letter to the version of me who hasn't left her marriage yet

 It doesn't have to get worse for you to have a reason to leave.
 I know you're not ready, but you already have reason enough if you even feel like you should.
 You don't have to prove anything to anyone.

-There will always be people who will say you could have done more to fix your marriage.
-But they did not see you on the floor crying and screaming.
-They did not hear the things he said to you and the way he shut you out.
-They did not go to the doctor's appointment for your concussion with you.
+There will always be people who say you could have done more to fix your marriage.
+But they did not sit with you on the bathroom floor.
+They did not see the hardest days up close.
+They did not go to that doctor's appointment with you.
 So their opinion really doesn't matter.

 It has been on your mind.
 You have seen and experienced so much that has felt off or wrong.
 I know you've been trying to push through and ignore the pit in your stomach.
 Hold on to the good days, even though they're few and far between.